leonardgeissler/fainder-demo/README.md

 ### Environment Configuration

 Our system uses environment variables to configure its components.
-You can export these variables in your shell or create a `.env` file in the directory from where you start each component.
+You can export these variables in your shell or create a `.env` file in the directory from where you start the components.
 The following variables are available (no default means it must be set):

 ```bash